ona-li-toki-e-jan-Epiphany-tawa-mi/gigatools/README.md

 You can place this directory, or symlink it, into the mods folder in your Luanti directory.

-## Licensing

-`LEGAL.md` contains the information on licensing for source code and other assets.

 ## How to test